Expressive Arts Therapy

 One study looked at the impact of the emotions of patients admitted to a public health internal medicine unit and found that even art contemplation (looking at photographs) could be beneficial for emotional health.

 Again, expressive arts therapy is a highly personal therapeutic modality.One particular art form isn’t better than the others.
 The therapist will typically encourage the individual to use the medium they feel most connected with, whether it’s visual arts, music, dance, or other creative arts.
 It’s also important to remember that expressive arts therapy is about the process rather than the end result.
-That means those who don’t have a background in the arts or feel that they’re not artistically inclined don’t need to worry; these types of therapeutic aesthetics can still be effective for them.
-If you are interested in online learning to learn more about these topics, consider exploring publications from an open-source journal platform, such as the one by Appalachian State University.
-You can search publications by keywords or by the specific international journal.
-If you’re a therapist looking for further reading, Jessica Kingsley Publishers carries a wide range of books about different types of expressive art therapy, including ones on writing, music, and more.
+That means those who don’t have a background in the arts or feel that they’re not artistically inclined don’t need to worry; expressive arts therapy can still be effective for them.

 Your expressive arts therapist should be registered by the International Expressive Arts Therapy Association (IEATA) have a master’s degree or higher, and should have completed clinical work in the area of expressive arts.
 If you don’t already have a specific art medium in mind, it may be best to choose expressive arts therapists who take an integrative approach rather than focusing on one specific artistic medium.
 If there’s a particular type of trauma you’re looking to work through, you might also seek out an expressive arts therapist who has experience in that particular area.